-Often, I am met with people who feel pity towards me or approach me as a broken winged bird; I have a tough time articulating to them that not only am I fine, but I am the happiest I have ever been.
+Often, I am met with people who feel pity towards me or approach me as a broken-winged bird; I have a tough time articulating to them that not only am I fine, but I am the happiest I have ever been.

 Anyone who knows me well enough knows that I don’t freak out when I lose things.
-Last weekend while traveling I lost my phone and my wallet all in the matter of 2 hours.
+Last weekend while traveling I lost my phone and my wallet all in a matter of two hours.
 During my search to find these items my friend noted how calm I was.
 I tried explaining to her that I’m not very possessive of material things and I truly see them as temporary and replaceable.

 During the brief time of my marriage, I found myself faced with someone who made me feel as though I was hard to love.
 Someone so threatened by my own ambition and confidence that they attempted to pick apart my accomplishments and make all the beauty in me somehow seem ugly.

 Now, before you judge me and approach me with the ‘marriage is hard work’ bullshit, understand that I didn’t leave my relationship because I was afraid to put in the work, I left because if I didn’t…it would have destroyed me.

-I particularly remember being excited about a new position at work and eagerly applied hoping that things would work in my favor.
+I particularly remember being excited about a new position at work and eagerly applied in the hopes that things would work in my favor.
 My eagerness was interpreted to be a lack of interest in him, male co-workers suddenly became threats and my work was believed to be a sudden force taking me away from him and my role as a wife.

-[bctt tweet=”Real love is transformative.
-Real love challenges you in the right ways. ” username=”wearethetempest”]

 Real love is transformative.
 Real love challenges you in the right ways.
-Real loves makes you stronger, it isn’t destructive.
+Real love makes you stronger.
+Real love isn’t destructive.

 I want my future companion to be fascinated and inspired by my drive, not threatened by it.
 I want him to see my passion as my most beautiful feature.

-And more than anything, just as Frida Kahlo once said, I want a lover who looks at me like maybe I am magic.
+And more than anything, just as Frida Kahlo once said, “I want a lover who looks at me like maybe I am magic.”